ICanBoogie/Operation/README.md

 The following events are fired during the process:

-- Before the processing the event `ICanBoogie\Operation::process:before` of class [BeforeProcessEvent](http://api.icanboogie.org/operation/class-ICanBoogie.Operation.BeforeProcessEvent.html) is fired.
+- Before the processing, the event `ICanBoogie\Operation::process:before` of class [BeforeProcessEvent][] is fired.
 Third parties may use this event to alter the request, response or errors.

-- After the processing the event `ICanBoogie\Operation::process` of class [ProcessEvent](http://api.icanboogie.org/operation/class-ICanBoogie.Operation.ProcessEvent.html) is fired.
+- After the processing, the event `ICanBoogie\Operation::process` of class [ProcessEvent][] is fired.
 Third parties may use this event to alter the result, request or response.